Linilinyue/LYhighSchool/README.md

 # LYhighSchool
-My projects works in high school.
+My projects in high school.

 Some works has been lost.
 Only these VB works are left.